junaidiiith/cm-vec2vec/nl2cm/README.md

 }
 ```

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Based on the vec2vec approach from Jha et al. (2025)
 - Implements adversarial training and geometry preservation
 - Extends to NL2CM translation task
 - Built with PyTorch and modern deep learning practices

+---

+For more information, examples, and updates, visit our [documentation](docs/) and [GitHub repository](https://github.com/your-repo/nl2cm).